-&lt;sup>11 Rating is based on responses by employees who report to or aligned under the Director, Chief of Staff, ADPCS, Associate Director, and Assistant Director.
+&lt;sup>10 Rating is based on responses by employees who report to or are aligned under the Director, Deputy Director, Chief of Staff, ADPCS, and Associate Director.

-&lt;sup>12 The All Employee Survey is an annual, voluntary, census survey of VA workforce experiences.
+&lt;sup>11 The All Employee Survey is an annual, voluntary, census survey of VA workforce experiences.
 The data are anonymous and confidential.
 The instrument has been refined at several points since 2001 in response to operational inquiries by VA leadership on organizational health relationships and VA culture.

-&lt;sup>13 The OIG makes no comment on the adequacy of the VHA average for each selected survey element.
+&lt;sup>12 The OIG makes no comment on the adequacy of the VHA average for each selected survey element.
 The VHA average is used for comparison purposes only.